 b) Extended support, if agreed.

-5.5 Extended support, if not agreed in the Contract, can be agreed upon after the conclusion of the Contract on the basis of a separate addendum to the Contract concluded by e-mail communication.
+5.5 Extended Support, if not agreed in the Contract, may be agreed upon after the conclusion of the Contract on the basis of a separate addendum to the Contract concluded by email communication.

 5.6 The Support Centre is accessible via